clemsonacm/presentations/sources/templates/templates.md

 ###	Tuples

++	collections of types
-+	structs of a specified type
++	very similar to a struct
-+	can be passed as function arguments
++	can be expanded and passed as function arguments
-+	can be used to extract to variables
++	can be used to extract variables via `std::tie`

 ###	Functors